 Only the con queso gets a less than outstanding mark at Mary & Tito’s.
 The cheese has that “melted Velveeta” feel and taste and is somewhat gloppy.
 Authenticity and utter deliciousness,however, aren’t spared on the chicharrones which compete with those at Cecilia’s Cafe for best in the city.
 Chicharrones are Pieces of pork crackling cooked until crunchy and most of the fat is rendered out.
 A plateful of chicharrones and a bowl of that legendary red are a great way to start any meal.

-Another excellent entree unique to Mary & Tito’s is a carne adovada omelet.
+21 February 2020: Another excellent entree unique to Mary & Tito’s is a carne adovada omelet.
 Yes, you did read that correctly.
 It’s a multi-egg omelet folded over that outstanding carne adovada then covered in the red chile of my dreams.
 There’s no need for any of the usual omelet ingredients when you’ve got carne adovada.
+Best of all, it’s not a breakfast entree as most omelets tend to be.
+You can have this superb dish for lunch or dinner.

 Compliment Antoinette on an outstanding meal and she’ll invariably credit “the guys in the kitchen.”
-Those guys, the Arguello brothers–Patricio and Louis–are following Tito’s recipes and keeping his culinary legacy alive.
-They’ve been working at Mary & Tito’s since they were but teenagers, schooled under the watchful eye of Tito himself.
-They’re well versed at their craft.
-Antoinette will, however, take credit for the terrific desserts available at Mary & Tito’s.
+For nearly as long as Mary & Tito’s has served serving Albuquerque, those guys, were the Arguello brothers–Patricio and Louis–who immortalized Tito’s recipes and kept his culinary legacy alive.
+They began as teenagers, schooled under the watchful eye of Tito himself.
+They were extremely versed at their craft, but both are now retired.
+The kitchen is in the capable hands of Antonio who learned from the Arguello Brothers.
+You won’t notice any difference in the quality and flavor of the chile with Antonio at the helm.
+Antoinette will, however, take credit for the terrific dessert (that’s singular, but when you serve a dessert as wonderful as the New Mexican wedding cake, who needs anything else) available at Mary & Tito’s.

 While writing an article entitled “Ode to the Chile Pepper” for the September, 2011 edition of New Mexico Magazine, I had the privilege, pleasure and honor to interview the owner of the Hatch chile farm which supplies Mary & Tito’s with their fabulous chile.
 Leticia Carrasco is justifiably proud of the Sandia chile her farm provisions to a James Beard award-winning restaurant.
 She could not have been nicer–a great person supplying great chile to a great family.
 How fitting is that?

 29 April 2013: In January, 2013 Food & Wine Magazine compiled a list of the nation’s “best taco spots.”
-The only New Mexico taco spot recognized was Mary & Tito’s for which Food & Wine acknowledged the “famed secret weapon of this mother-daughter-run operation is its fiery red chile sauce–killer with succulent braised pork in the New Mexico classic carne adovada, or drizzled over beef tacos in crispy corn tortilla shells.”
+The only New Mexico taco spot recognized was Mary & Tito’s Cafe”for which Food & Wine acknowledged the “famed secret weapon of this mother-daughter-run operation is its fiery red chile sauce–killer with succulent braised pork in the New Mexico classic carne adovada, or drizzled over beef tacos in crispy corn tortilla shells.”
 New Mexico’s best tacos at Mary & Tito’s?
 Why not?
 They’re fantastic!
+Just as wonderful as the beef tacos are the chicken tacos.

 The cast and crew of This Old House, a Boston-based home-improvement and remodeling television show spent two days at Mary & Tito’s in April, 2013.
 While filming a segment in Hatch, purveyors of New Mexico’s best chile told the crew that the very best example of chile is served at Mary & Tito’s.
 The cast and crew proceeded to enjoy every item on the menu.
 More converts!